When it comes to weight loss, 99% of thyroid sufferers have it all wrong.

 2. Muscle Wasting

-When glycogen is depleted and blood sugar drops, your stress response becomes over-activate and you secrete lots of cortisol to compensate.
+When glycogen is depleted and blood sugar drops, your stress response becomes over-activated and you secrete lots of cortisol to compensate.

 Cortisol works by breaking down healthy muscle tissue to convert it into sugar to bring your blood sugar back up.